adrian-hernandez/task-management-app/README.md

 # Taskify

-A simple task management application built with Spring Boot (backend) and AngularJS (frontend).
+A simple task management application built with Spring Boot (backend) and Angular (frontend).
 The application allows users to create, read, update, and delete tasks with an in-memory database using MapDB.

 ## Features